tvtaerum/cGANs_housekeeping/README.md

 		layer.trainable = True
 	d_model.summary()
 ```
-Matters are made slightly more complicated if I want to be able to make the embedding layers fixed once training is complete but add other images to the training.
+Matters are made slightly more complicated if I want to be able to make the embedding layers trainable=False once training is complete but add other images to the training.

 ### 3.  are there non-random initialization values that can be useful?
 I have found no reason to believe that normal like distributions of random values are better than uniform distributions of random values.
 A small investigation on that issue indicated that leptokurtic distributions were poorest in generating good images.
 In general statistical analysis using normal distributions, those values which are furthest away from the centroid provide the greatest amount of information.
 Do we really believe this when generating images?
 For most of the results discussed here, I use a bounded 100-dimensional space and there is no reason that I am aware of for fine tuning centroid values as opposed to values at the upper and lower extremes.